mnfst/docs-baas/introduction.md

 ## Introduction

-Manifest is a **backend** designed for developers using **AI coding tools** like [Cursor](https://www.cursor.com/), [Copilot](https://github.com/features/copilot) or [Windsurf](https://windsurf.com/).
+Manifest is a **1-file backend** for prototypes and MVPs.

-If you’ve been using AI tools to build your app or website, you already know the truth: Generating a frontend is easy, but building the backend is still a mess.

-With **Manifest**, you define your entire backend in a single YAML file.
-It can be generated and edited by both humans and LLMs.

-Key advantages:

-- 🤖 Fits naturally into AI-assisted coding
+Most backend tools feel too heavy for simple apps.
+They force you to use bloated configuration UIs.
+Even with AI tools that generate frontend code, the backend remains a pain to set up and validate.
+It slows you down when you just want to test an idea or build something simple..
+The solution

+Manifest is an open source backend that fits in only 1 file.
+You define it in a simple yaml language to get data, auth, storage, logic and an admin panel.

+**Key advantages:**

+- 🧠 Zero friction setup
+- 🚀 Ship your backend fast and stay focused on building your app.
-- 🔒 Easy to edit, validate and version.
+- 🤖 Easy for LLMs to generate
-- 🗄️ Data, logic, storage, essentials features and an admin panel
-- 🧠 Reduce LLM token usage by up to 90%
+- 💻 Can run everywhere

 ## Install Manifest